Battle of Olympus (1941): The Battle

 The German Army was reinforced during the night of 15 to 16 April and reassembled their tank battalion and motorcycle battalion.
 Only this time they were joined by an infantry battalion.
 By 8.30 am the New Zealand artillery had managed to destroy 12 German trucks and 2 tanks.
 But this didn't halt the 2nd Panzer Division's second assault on the New Zealand held Platamon Ridge.
 First the German infantry attacked the 21st Battalion's left flank while the tanks advanced along the coast.
 At the same time the 28th Battalion spotted a number of German troops advancing through the mountains towards their left flank.
 The 23rd Battalion engaged the nearing enemy and managed to halt their progress at the cost of many men.

 When the sun had set and after repelling several infantry attacks, the defenders realised that they were surrounded on nearly all sides.
 And after having learned of the defeat of the Western Macedonia Army at Korçë against the Italian 9th Army on 15 April.
 It was decided that the time had come to retreat their posts and fall back to the Thermopylae Line.
 With the cover of night, the New Zealand 23rd Battalion climbed over part of Mount Olympus in order to head south.
 They also attempted to take the artillery pieces with them on their retreat, but eventually had to destroy them by throwing them into a ravine so they wouldn't fall into enemy hands.
 As most of the defending force's transport vehicles had been destroyed by the German attacks, the withdrawal had to be carried out on foot before they could be collected by trucks when they reunited with the main army.
-The defenders were still attacked by the German forces on their retreat and suffered light casualties before they reached the meet-up point of Pinios Groge across the Pineios river.
+The defenders were still attacked by the German forces on their retreat and suffered light casualties before they reached the meet-up point of Pinios Gorge across the Pineios river.
 There the 21st Battalion linked up with the 2/1st Australian Infantry Battalion and covered the retreat of their fellow soldiers from the 2nd New Zealand Division and the Australian 6th Division.
 The remaining divisions and battalions followed suit while covering their fellow soldiers from the advancing Germans.